suyZhong/SQuaLity/README.md

 ### Install original test suites

 The test suites are stored in `$DBMS_suites` folders.
+They are not included in the artifact.
 The following commands download the *latest* original test suites from the official repositories.

 ```shell
 cd SQuaLity